AdobeDocs/campaign-classic.nl-NL/help/web/using/content-editor-interface.md

 >[!CAUTION]
 >
->Met bepaalde werkbalkfuncties kunt u de HTML-inhoud opmaken.
-Als de pagina echter een CSS-stijlpagina bevat, kunnen de **instructies** uit de stijlpagina **voorrang** krijgen op de instructies die met de werkbalk zijn opgegeven.
+>Met bepaalde werkbalkfuncties kunt u de HTML-content opmaken.
+However, if the page contains a CSS style sheet, the **instructions** from the style sheet may prove to take **priority** over the instructions specified with the toolbar.